millerlp/Tide_calculator/README.md

 1. Copy the RTClib folder into arduino-1.0.1/libraries/

-2. Copy the folder with the library for your site (i.e. TideMontereyHarborlib) into arduino-1.0.1/libraries/
+2. Copy the folder with the library for your site (i.e. TidelibMontereyHarbor) into arduino-1.0.1/libraries/

-3. Copy the Tide_calculator_v1_2 folder (or the most recent version) into your Arduino folder where your other sketches are normally stored (not in the arduino-1.0.1/libraries/ folder).

-4. Open the Tide_calculator sketch in the Arduino IDE, and make sure the correct tide site library is referenced in the Initial Setup section, near line 57, with a line like:
+4. Open the Tide_calculator example sketch in the Arduino IDE by going to File>Examples>TidelibMontereyHarbor>Tide_calculator.
+The code to call the tide prediction library is referenced in the Initial Setup section, near line 44, with a line like:

-	\#include "TideMontereyHarborlib.h"
+	\#include "TidelibMontereyHarbor.h"

 That line should contain the name of the library for your local site that you copied into arduino-1.0.1/libraries/.